 a critical period for lead exposure we would see health declines beginning with around the 1940 cohort, who would have been around 5-years old in 1945.
+If fetal lead exposure is a main driver it appears that the effects have manifested slowly as these cohorts have aged, potentially showing up first in educational declines to lead exposures effect on cognitive and noncognitive skills.
 Of course much more research is needed to establish or falsify the importance of fetal lead exposure for the documented health decline.